"The mystery continues..."

 - Madness Mantra: "The Voyeur of Utter Destruction (As Beauty)" ends with one, with the Minotaur repeating the words "call it a day" ad-infinitum.

-- New Sound Album: Industrial rock and electronic.
+- New Sound Album: Industrial rock with Alternative Dance elements.

-- Orphaned Series: The album was supposed to have two follow-ups continuing the story, but they were ultimately abandoned in favor of simply exploring the base themes further on his later 90's albums.
+- Orphaned Series: The album was supposed to have two follow-ups continuing the story (hence the "1." in 1.
+Outside), but they were ultimately abandoned in favor of simply exploring the base themes further on Earthling and 'hours...'.

 - Pietà Plagiarism: "The Hearts Filthy Lesson" where Bowie can be seen "cradled" by a mutilated mannequin in a few shots.

-- Rearrange the Song: "Strangers When We Meet" originally appeared on The Buddha of Suburbia before being re-recorded and released as a single from this album.
+- "Strangers When We Meet" originally appeared on The Buddha of Suburbia before being re-recorded and released as a single from this album.

 - Re-Cut: The initial LP release of the album in 1995 was as a truncated single-disc version named Excerpts from Outside, which cut out six tracksnote and shortened both "Leon Takes Us Outside" and "The Motel" considerably.
 Partly as a result of this, while side A on cassette copies ends with "No Control" (and CD copies don't have "sides" to begin with), side A on Excerpts ends at "Hallo Spaceboy".
 It wouldn't be until 2019 when the full album would be released on vinyl, as a double-LP, and even then the CD release is still treated as the definitive version (if only because it gets far more mileage out of the format than the cassette and LP releases do in regards to their respective formats).